iod Readers Summary:

 That is now changing, especially when you understand how dim light really works in the brain.
 It has been recently shown in mammals that when melanopsin signaling is altered in the CNS for any reason at all, mammals lose the ability to catch up on sleep permanently.
 As they lose the ability to sleep, and they simultaneously lose autographic efficiency and their regenerative potential for all tissues, and they lose the ability to tap into Becker’s DC current.

 When you lose the DC current, it means your redox potential is bad.
+It also means your tissues are deficient in DHA.
 This is why a lack of sleep often leads to disease and an early death.
 Over time, these organisms will lose their memory and they will gain more fat mass as this alteration of melanopsin continues.
 See the updated new risks of EMF as of 2011.

 2. Meyer cocktails, HBO therapy, and infrared therapy will improve your redox potential.
 You will need the help of your doctor to gain access to most of these therapies.
+They need proper context to your specific issues.
 There are several additional useful biomarkers for identifying patients in whom glutathione is low.
 One such indicator is elevated Gamma glutamyltransferase (GGT), the enzyme that breaks down glutathione from the blood to allow its importation into the cells.
 Up-regulation of GGT has been observed in cells deficient in glutathione.

 3. Cold Thermogenesis improves your redox potential because it improves the flow of electrons on the surface of water and proteins without any energy costs.
-It also increases the density of water, allowing the water to carry more O2 to your cells.
+Cold also increase magnetic flux in your tissues and correlates with good mitochondrial function.
+This is why hypothermia is employed in brain and heart injury cases clinically.
+It also changes the density of water, allowing the water to carry more O2 to your cells.

 The second effect is has on water is that it “expands the exclusion zone (EZ) of water” and more O2 can then be dissolved in plasma because water density rises.
 As these physical process happen, eNOS rises within blood vessels to cause vasodilation.
 A larger EZ also improves blood flow because it makes more protons from water to augment flow and reduces pressures in the heart.